Point Reyes Tours

 Your 5 hour tour is private for only your group of and is lead by a Certified California Naturalist or Certified Interpretive Guide.
 The start and end times are flexible to fit your needs.

 Our standard tour is focused on wildlife viewing and the scenic beauty of the National Seashore.
 We can also visit the world famous lighthouse and several of the other historical sights within the area.
 All guides are very experienced with the wildlife, plantlife, geology and history of the National Seashore and provide interpretive talks throughout the tour based on your customized itinerary.
 The day is yours.
 Tell us how you'd like to spend it with us.

 Bottled water, sparkling water, sodas and snack bars are provided.
 Coolers are provided for any additional snacks or lunch items you would like to bring.

 Binoculars are provided to each guests.
 A spotting scope is also provided for additional wildlife viewing opportunities.

 A note to more serious wildlife photographers: Tours that are focused on wildlife photography are limited to 3 persons.
 This ensures the best chance to photograph more skittish wildlife such as bobcats.

 Major stops may include but are not limited to:

-Marvel at this iconic landmark of the park, climb its over 300 steps (optional), learn its history, look for migrating grey whales, humpback whales and even orcas!
+Marvel at this iconic landmark of the park, climb its over 300 steps (optional), learn its history, look for migrating grey and humpback whales and, though seldom, even orcas swim by.

 Elephant Seal Overlook: